 - 1. The Party will meet in convention as provided in the convention rules and the Party Bylaws. - 2.
-Any Party sustaining member is eligible to be a Delegate and when in attendance may vote at convention; provided that they have: - a.
-Paid current dues at least fifteen (15) calendar days prior to that convention as determined by the State Executive Committee or Credentials Chair and been a sustaining member of either the Party or the national Libertarian Party on or before the date thirty (30) days before the convention: or - b.
-Been selected as a Delegate by a regional organization recognized under Article X of this Constitution at least thirty (30) days prior to the convention; or - c.
-Upon application for appointment, been appointed as a Delegate by the State Executive Committee or a designated subcommittee thereof; - d.
-Provided further, that the eligible Delegates under this section who are at any particular convention may, upon a two-thirds (2/3) vote, waive the requirements of subsections a., b., and c. for other Party sustaining members who are present but not otherwise eligible to vote at that convention. - 3.
+Any Party sustaining member is eligible to be a Delegate and when in attendance may vote at convention; provided that they have been a sustaining member of either the Party or the national Libertarian Party on or before the date thirty (30) days before the convention and their membership didn't lapse during the fifteen (15) calendar days prior to the convention as determined by the State Executive Committee or Credentials Chair; provided further, that the eligible Delegates under this section who are at any particular convention may, upon a two-thirds (2/3) vote, waive the requirements of this paragraph for other Party sustaining members who are present but not otherwise eligible to vote at that convention. - 3.
 A quorum shall consist of no less than ten percent of the total current Party sustaining membership qualified to be voting convention delegates, and shall be reported by a Teller Committee Chair prior to commencement of any voting segment of the annual convention. - 4.
 The rules for each convention will be adopted by the convention as its first order of business. - 5.
 At annual conventions Party Officers, State Executive Committee members, and Judicial Committee members shall be elected as provided in the Bylaws, a Party Platform may be adopted or revised, the Constitution and Bylaws may be amended, resolutions may be adopted, and initiatives, bills, ordinances, and candidates for public office may be endorsed or have their endorsement removed. - 6.
 The convention date(s) and location city shall be announced on the homepage of the Party's website and other official publication methods designated by the State Executive Committee at least sixty (60) calendar days prior to the annual convention. - 7.
 In years when a National Libertarian Party Convention is to be held, the annual convention will elect delegates and alternates to the national convention in accordance with procedures set forth in the Party Bylaws.
 In the event of conflict, selections made by the annual Party convention shall have priority over the selections of the Statutory State Committee. - 8.
 In years when a United States Presidential Election is to be held, the annual convention will elect representatives to the United States Electoral College.
 In the event of conflict, the selections made by the annual Party convention shall have priority over the selections of the Statutory State Committee.